AAG guides retain several of the following certifications, are active members in professional organizations, and

 Meet the Guides

 Stephen began guiding with Aspen Alpine Guides in 2008 after moving from Switzerland where he spent the previous seven years training and working.
 In summer, Stephen guides the regional 14,000 ft peaks, day hikes, rock climbs, as well as altitude training.
 In the winter, he is a backcountry ski guide, snowshoe guide and ski instructor for Aspen Ski Company on and off piste.

-Stephen is a Member with Mountain Rescue Aspen (MRA) and an Individual Member with the American Mountain Guide Association (AMGA) and an Alpine Level I Instructor with the Professional Ski Instructors of America (PSIA).
+Stephen is a Member with Mountain Rescue Aspen (MRA) and an Individual Member and Single Pitch Instructor with the American Mountain Guide Association (AMGA) and an Alpine Level I Instructor with the Professional Ski Instructors of America (PSIA).
 He holds certifications as an Emergency Med Tech (EMT), a Wilderness Emergency Med Tech (WEMT) and a Wilderness First Responder (WFR).
 He is a Course Instructor at CMC in Wilderness Medicine and has completed the AIARE Level II course and is a Level I Instructor with the American Institute of Avalanche Research and Education (AIARE).
 Additionally he serves as a boardmember of the non-profit WeCycle, an Aspen bike share program, and more recently is a trustee on the Colorado Mountain Club State Advisory Board.

 Tim has been wandering and guiding in the mountains of Aspen for almost 25 years.
 Originally from New England, he made his way west in search of a little more "elbow room" and never left.
 Preferring to stay in the backcountry Tim guides many of Aspen Alpine Guides' wilderness hiking, backpacking, and hut to hut trips.
 He also is a ski instructor at Aspen Highlands, a senior field instructor for the National Outdoor Leadership School, and the outdoor program coordinator for Aspen Youth Experience, a non-profit organization working with at-risk youth from around the country.
 When not guiding or teaching Tim can usually be found fishing the streams near his cabin in the West Elk Mountains.